Mruzik1/Mruzik1/README.md

 ## About Me
 - 🎓 I'm a student at the Technical University of Kosice, pursuing a bachelor's degree in AI.
-- 💼 I work remotely for Dell Technologies as an MLOps Intern.
+- 💼 I work for Dell Technologies as an MLOps Intern.
 - 🌐 I'm multilingual, speaking English, Ukrainian, Russian, and Slovak.

 ## Skills